-The MISSION of the Black Leaders and Mentorship Program (B.L.A.M.P.) is to prepare African American young adults to be role models for youth in the African American community within Napa and Solano counties.
+The Mission of the BLACK LEADERS AND MENTORSHIP PROGRAM (B.L.A.M.P.) is to prepare African American young adults to be role models for youth in the African American community.
 As the coordinator, Prof. Janet Stickmon facilitates workshops designed to foster leadership and mentorship skills amongst African American men and women 18-35 years old.
-These young adults can then share this knowledge with African American students in their local elementary, middle, and high schools.

 - Time management